 Post University sponsors the Connecticut Gamma Chapter of Alpha Chi, the national honor society for bachelor degree seeking students.
-Membership is offered to juniors and seniors determined to be in the top 10 percent of his/her class and who have earned a minimum of 24 credits at Post University.
+Membership is offered to those juniors and seniors who are in the top 10 percent of his/her class and who have earned a minimum of 24 credits at Post University.
 Eligibility is determined twice per year.